-Following the collection of sediment chemistry samples in the offshore strata (inner, mid, outer shelfs), grabs will be taken for sediment toxicity analysis.
-More than one grab may be necessary to meet the sample volume requirements of this sample type.
-If a second grab is necessary, the sediment from each grab will be distributed evenly among the individual sample containers.
-Sediments will not be homogenized in the field for offshore sites located on the inner, mid, and outer shelfs.
+Offshore strata sampling.
+Following the collection of benthic infauna, microplastic, PFAS and remaining sediment chemistry samples in the offshore strata (inner-, mid-, outer-shelf), grabs will be taken for sediment toxicity analysis.
+Sediment samples will be collected by scooping the top 2 cm of the undisturbed surface material.
+Multiple grabs may be necessary to meet the sample volume requirements for toxicology (5-6 L).
+Field crews have the option to fill one Teflon bag or multiple plastic containers.
+If using multiple containers, the sediment from each grab will be distributed evenly among the individual sample containers.
+Sediments will not be homogenized in the field for offshore sites located on the inner, mid, and outer shelf.